 - Earnings Per Share (EPS) – Increasing for last 5 years

-- Price to Earnings Ratio (P/E) – Low compared to companies in same sector
+- Price to Earnings Ratio (P/E) – Low compared to companies in the same sector

-- Price to Book Ratio (P/B) – Low compared companies in same sector
+- Price to Book Ratio (P/B) – Low compared to companies in the same sector

 - Debt to Equity Ratio – Should be less than 1

-- Return on Equity (ROE) – Should be greater that 20%
+- Return on Equity (ROE) – Should be greater than 20%

 - Price to Sales Ratio (P/S) – Smaller ratio (less than 1) is preferred